picimako/gherkin-overview/README.md

 ### Search in the tree view

 To make search easier in the tool window, you can simply start typing your keyword, and the tree view will highlight all matching, visible nodes, the same way search works in the IDE Project view.

+### Locate tags

+An action, similar to the Project View's 'Select Opened File' one, is available on the tool window's toolbar.
+It locates and selects the Tag node of a Gherkin Tag that is under the caret in the currently selected text editor.
+Upon selection, the tool window is focused and can be interacted with using the keyboard.

+The toolbar button is disabled for JBehave Story metas for now, or when there is more than one caret placed in the current editor.

+This feature is meant to help find out what other Gherkin files use the same, selected tag, and provides a simpler, more focused view of this information, than a plain text search of the tag's text would.

 ### Tool window updates